piellardj/water-simulation-gpu/README.md

 The cube sides a sent with a height of 1.
 To make them fit the surface geometry, the fragment shader simply discards any fragment higher than the height read on the heightmap.

+#### Refracted light rays computation
+On the bottom of the cube you can see the refracted light forming patterns just like in a real pool.

+These lights are computed on a separate texture, which is then added the the bare ground texture.
+To compute the patterns I consider light "particles", one particle corresponding to one or several light rays.
+I need many of them to approximate the phenomenon.

+The light particles are first placed uniformly as a grid on the water surface.
+Then in the vertex shader I change their position to the location where the light ray would hit the ground.
+Given the water normals and assuming the light rays come vertically, this is simply done by using refraction laws.
+I then draw the particle as a grey dot on the light texture.

 # COMPILATION
 This project expects SFML 2.3.2 to be installed on the machine.
 It also requires at least OpenGL 3.0 with support for shaders.